erickcastelli/KIR_genotyping/README.md

 Using IGV, please check some of the hla-mapper outputted BAM files (Sample_Name.adjusted.bam) using IGV.
 Make sure everything is OK.
 You can compare the original BAM (using BWA MEM) with the new one (using hla-mapper).

 ## STEP 3 - Copy number evaluation
+After the hla-mapper optimization of all samples, proceed with the calculation of copy number for each loci.

+To do that, use the script provided in /copy_number, and follow the instruction in [copy number estimatio]: /copy_numer/README.ad